-The sun is shining today after some much needed rain which fell in short sharp bursts since last weekend.
-Its Sunday and no-one is rushing to harvest.
+The sun is shining today after some much needed rain which fell in short sharp bursts since last weekend (21/22 Sept).
+Its Sunday (29 Sept) and no-one is rushing to harvest.
 Gone are the days where the stress impelled producers to harvest in a rush over a few days that ran on from each other.
 For the past two or three years, harvest happens on particular days and then there is a break of a day or two whilst patient winegrowers waits for the next plots to be ripe (this photo is Château Coutet in St Emilion Grand Cru).

 Most today, be it right or left bank have finished the Merlot and waiting for the Cabernet Franc and then at the end, the Cabernet Sauvignon will be the last over the finishing line.
 (As the soil on the right bank is warmer, and the the predominant grape, Cabernet Sauvignon, is later ripening compared with Merlot, both banks harvest at about the same time (hence the need for 1000s of pickers, many Portuguese and Spanish).